OfficeDev/teams-toolkit-samples/graph-connector-app/README.md

     > In addition, you could go to [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/connectors) to see the status of custom Graph Connector.

+    > If you meet with error of `400` status code, you could try to delete the connection in [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/connectors) and ingest data again.

     ![Ingest](images/ingest.png)

 1. You could try to query data from custom Graph Connector.